MaximeCautres/Complexity-of-recognizing-Dyck-language-with-a-quantum-computer/Description.md

 My work focus on the quantum query algorithm and more precisely on the quantum query Complexity of recognizing Dyck languages
                 of bounded height.
 Both concepts are really interesting and it has been exciting to made them join.
-D